13 Qualities Every Great Leader Must Have [The Leadership Blueprint]

 When you are enthusiastic about what you do, you feel this positive energy.
 It’s very simple.” – Paulo Coelho

-These three key ingredients are crucial for effective leadership.
+These three key ingredients are crucial.
 It drives me crazy to see lazy people in charge because they affect many people below them on the hierarchical pyramid.

-Influential mover and shakers understand the importance of eating whole, healthy foods and drinks and exercising the body regularly.
+Influential movers and shakers understand the importance of eating whole, healthy foods and drinks and exercising regularly.

 2. Talent Recognition